dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-08-16-99-bottles-of-oop.md

 When you first write a piece of code, you obviously know what it does.
 Therefore, during initial development, the price you pay for poor names is relatively low. <b>However, code is read many more times than it is written, and its ultimate cost is often very high and paid by someone else.</b>

-Code is also charged with doing what it’s supposed to do now as well as being easy to alter so that it can do more later.
+<i>Code is also charged with doing what it’s supposed to do now as well as being easy to alter so that it can do more later.</i>

 1. How difficult was it to write?
 2. How hard is it to understand?